-Thinking that real estate business spins solely around in-person meetings is a firmly established stereotype.
-In the era when 99% of users check their emails every day, communicating with your customers through emails isn’t as crazy as it seems.
+Thinking that the real estate business spins solely around in-person meetings is a firmly established stereotype.
+In the era when 99% of users check their email every day, communicating with your customers through emails isn’t as crazy as it seems.

 Since we’ve already dwelled on how to create a real estate chatbot, now it’s high time we unraveled the backbone of real estate email marketing.